Are Siberian cats friendly?

 Even though every individual cat is different, Siberian cats as a breed are very friendly and out-going.
 They are not the solitary, aloof type of cats that avoid the company of people or only enjoy it in small amounts.
-Siberian cats thrive on company, especially that of their favorite humans.
-Siberian cats are friendly, happy, intelligent, inquisitive, and would make excellent companions for any type of person.
+Siberian cats thrive in company, especially that of their favourite humans.
+Siberian cats are friendly, happy, intelligent, inquisitive, and would make excellent companions for just about anyone.

 To teach your Siberian cat tricks, use small food rewards every time they follow your command.
 Be careful not to over-do on treats containing artificial ingredients or carbohydrates, those are not good for cats in any amount, and if you do too much, they may lead your cat to become obese.
 Other than that, teaching your cat tricks will bring you and your cat hours of entertainment and will make you even closer.

 Going back to Siberian cat’s dog-like character, you can also teach them to walk on a leash.
 Walking a cat is not for everyone, but if you want to do it, it could also give your cat lost of fun and entertainment and a glimpse of fresh air and outdoors now and again.
 Not every cat would happily take to walking on a leash right away, and the general rule of thumb is that you need to start them young, as kittens.

 One note here: do not use a collar.
 Any collar, even the one that says it’s break-out (meaning if anything happens, you cat can wiggle its way out of the collar).
 Normal, non-break out collars are dangerous in that, if your cat ever happens to run away and snag the collar on anything, it can choke itself.